michael-isichenko/plot/readme.md

                         For histogram: use this many bins: sqrt: size**(1/2), qbrt: size**(1/3), or <int> [sqrt] -W WTS_COL, --wts_col WTS_COL
-                        For histogram: use this column for weights -e, --yerr            For regressogram: plot with yerrorbars -E, --equal_wt        Use equal-weight (histo|regresso)gram bins.
+                        For histogram: use this column for weights -r, --yerr            For regressogram: plot with yerrorbars -E, --equal_wt        Use equal-weight (histo|regresso)gram bins.
 Implies a density plot for histogram [equal-size] -D DRIVER, --driver DRIVER
                         Use this backend graphics driver: gnuplot or pyplot [gnuplot]